mbamonteAustral/Emotion-Recognition-Based-on-Galvanic-Skin-Response-and-Photoplethysmography-Signals/README.md

 ## Results (folder)

-Contains figures summarizing the results.
+The folder contains figures summarizing the results.

-**show_global_results.py** plots the results.
-Each figure is built from data in specific simulation folders, as detailed in the script comments.
+See the README file in the Results folder